Yellow-red rat snake

-The yellow-red rat snake (Pseudelaphe flavirufa) is a species of snake in the family Colubridae.
-The species is endemic to Mexico and Central America.
+The yellow-red rat snake (Pseudelaphe flavirufa) is a species of snake in the subfamily Colubrinae of the family Colubridae.
+The species is native to Mexico and Central America.
 Three subspecies are recognized.

-Geographic range
+Geographic distribution

-P. flavirufa is found in the Mexican states of Campeche, Chiapas, Oaxaca, Puebla, Querétaro, Quintana Roo, San Luis Potosí, Tamaulipas, and Zacatecas.
-It is also found in Belize, Guatemala, Honduras, and Nicaragua.
+Pseudelaphe flavirufa is found in the Mexican states of Campeche, Chiapas, Oaxaca, Puebla, Querétaro, Quintana Roo, San Luis Potosí, Tamaulipas, and Zacatecas.
+It is also found in the countries Belize, Guatemala, Honduras, and Nicaragua.

+Habitat

+The preferred natural habitat of Pseudelaphe flavirufa is forest.

 Description

-P. flavirufa may attain a total length of 1.22 m, which includes a tail 26 cm long.
+Pseudelaphe flavirufa may attain a total length of 1.22 m, which includes a tail 26 cm long.
 Dorsally, it is yellowish or pale brown with a series of reddish or chestnut-brown spots, which are black-edged and may be confluent into a zigzag stripe.
 There is an alternating lateral series of smaller spots on each side of the dorsal series.
 Ventrally, it is yellowish, either plain or with small brown spots.